xLightsSequencer/xLights/README.txt

    -- enh (keith)   Add an inverted music value curve -- enh (keith)   Add gain to music value curve
-   -- enh (keith)   Render cache effects which have blur or rotation applied -- enh (dkulp)   Update OpenGL 1.1/2.1 render routines to peform better with Mesh objects 2019.08 January 30, 2019
+   -- enh (keith)   Render cache effects which have blur or rotation applied -- enh (dkulp)   Update OpenGL 1.1/2.1 render routines to perform better with Mesh objects 2019.08 January 30, 2019
    -- enh (keith)   Add to check sequence the listing of faces, states and view points a sequence relies
 			        upon to help preparing for imports